MayLau-CbL/flutter_horizontal_data_table/README.md

 12. enablePullToRefresh is to define whether enable the pull-to-refresh function.
 Default is setting to false.
 Detail you may reference to the Pull to Refresh/Load section.
 13. enablePullToLoadNewData is to define whether enable the pull-to-load function.
 Default is setting to false.
 Detail you may reference to the Pull to Refresh/Load section.
 14. scrollPhysics and horizontalScrollPhysics are to set scroll physics of the data table.
 Please aware scrollPhysics may causing conflict when enabling pull-to-refresh feature.
+15. itemExtent is ListView's [itemExtent](https://api.flutter.dev/flutter/widgets/ListView/itemExtent.html).
+To fix the child extent in order to enhance the performance.

 ## Pull to Refresh/Load